roryef/fsae-2024-website/README.md

 This project is licensed under the [MIT License](./LICENSE).

 > **Note**: This repository is a fork of the Columbia Formula Racing team’s internal website project.
 Licensing details are inherited from the original maintainers.
-If you intend to redistribute or reuse this project, verify any additional restrictions with the upstream repository.
+If you intend to redistribute or reuse this project in any way, verify any additional restrictions with the upstream repository.

 ## Acknowledgments

 - Columbia Formula Racing team members for content and design contributions
 - Original maintainers of the upstream repository
 - Sponsors and supporters of Columbia FSAE

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)